 All research repeats that what people miss most about the office are their teams, so be sure to get your space ready for more open dialogue!
 One watercooler is not going to suffice for the number of staff eager to engage with each other.
 Some of our clients are even abandoning individual desks and adding soft seating groups or breakout high tables to create more areas for cross collaboration and team communication.

 We’re excited for the potential opening of more offices and eager to see our clients succeed with their RTO strategies.
 For strategies on organizing your space for a new normal, please get in touch as we have already helped many clients return to work and are more than happy to help your company too!

-Nicholas Willis is interior planning director at Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
-Contact Nicholas at 1-844-662-6635 or firstname.lastname@example.org to learn more.
+Nicholas Willis is interior planning director at Hughes Marino, a global corporate real estate advisory firm that exclusively represents tenants and buyers.
+Contact Nicholas at 1-844-662-6635 or email@example.com to learn more.